knetikmedia/knetikcloud-dart-client/docs/AmazonWebServicesS3Api.md

 Get a temporary signed S3 URL for download

 To give access to files in your own S3 account, you will need to grant KnetikcCloud access to the file by adjusting your bucket policy accordingly.
-See S3 documentation for details.
+See S3 documentation for details. <br><br><b>Permissions Needed:</b> S3_ADMIN

 ### Example
 ```dart